Despite peace talks breakthrough, Afghan leader under pressure at home

 But in Afghanistan, where some power brokers command well-armed factions, deep discontent is worrying.

-Atta’s loyalists in parliament led a campaign against Stanekzai’s nomination, joined by Uzbek lawmakers who are reportedly seeking a member of their own ethnicity as defense minister, said pro-Ghani parliamentarian Qader Zazai.
+Atta’s loyalists in parliament led a campaign against Stanekzai’s nomination, joined by Uzbek lawmakers who are reportedly seeking a member of their own ethnicity as defence minister, said pro-Ghani parliamentarian Qader Zazai.

 “The Tajiks and former mujahideen MPs did not vote because they think all security sectors are occupied by Pashtuns and power must be shared,” he said.